Thinking about visiting us on a Sunday morning? Here's what you can expect.

 A speaker equipped training room is located adjacent to the foyer.
 If you feel that you need to leave the worship center for a time with your child, feel free to do so, but please come back.
 As Jesus said, “Let the children come to me; do not hinder them, for to such belongs the kingdom of God” (Mark 10:14).

-Nursing mothers, speaker-equiped nursing mothers room is located in the Education building for those who prefer to nurse in privacy.
+Nursing mothers, a speaker-equiped nursing mothers room is located in the Education building for those who prefer to nurse in privacy.

 A typical service is finished by noon.
 An hour later, however, you might still find folks talking over the sermon and events of the past week.
 Many people bring their lunch and share a meal together in Fellowship Hall following the service.
 So, stick around after the service and meet some people.